adwait-ai/mcp_data_gov_in/learning_mcp.md

 ### Dependencies

-Looking at our `environment.yml`, an MCP server needs:
+Looking at our `environment.yml`, an MCP server with semantic search needs:

 ```yaml
 name: mcp-data-gov-in